2011 Supercheap Auto Bathurst 1000: Qualifying

 Holden Racing Team's Garth Tander set the fastest lap time during the qualifying session on Friday.
 Tander set a 2:07.6640 lap time to secure the prime final position in the Top Ten Shootout to be held on Saturday morning.
 Tander set the time late in the session and was good enough to hold off a last lap effort from Mark Winterbottom.
 Winterbottom was five hundredths of a second slower than Tander with Jamie Whincup three hundredths further away in his repaired Commodore.
 David Reynolds and Kelly Racing teammate Greg Murphy climbed up the order on their final laps.
 Craig Lowndes (Triple Eight Race Engineering), James Courtney, Lee Holdsworth (Garry Rogers Motorsport), Shane van Gisbergen and Steve Owen (Paul Morris Motorsport) secured the other positions in the top ten shootout.
 Will Davison just missed out on the top ten by five hundredths of a second with his Ford Performance Racing teammate Paul Dumbrell also just missing out in the final moments.
 Alex Davison (Stone Brothers Racing), Michael Caruso (Garry Rogers Motorsport) and Tim Slade completed the top 15.
 Following the session, Lee Holdsworth was demoted five grid positions after he missed the scales at the end of qualifying.
 The penalty sees Will Davison move into the top ten shootout.

 29th and last was the Kelly Racing Commodore of TV weather presenter Grant Denyer who made a return to racing after a long layoff to mentor the winner of a reality TV competition aimed at discovering young racing drivers.
-The winner, Cameron Waters, became the youngest driver to ever compete for the race.
+The winner, Cam Waters, became the youngest driver to ever compete for the race.

 The only serious set-back in qualifying was a last lap crash when Jason Bargwanna hit the wall at the Esses, heavily damaging the front end of his Brad Jones Racing Commodore.